 The translation was made by F.C.
 Conybeare and was published in 1912 in the Loeb Classical Library.

 [6.1] Ethiopianote["Ethiopians" means "people with burnt faces"; it is the usual word for the native African population.
-Philostratus uses the expression for the ancient kingdom of Kush, what we call the Sudan.] covers the western wing of the entire earth under the sun, just as India does the eastern wing; and at Meroenote[The capital of Kush.] it adjoins Egypt, and, after skirting a part of Libya Incognita, it ends at the sea which the poets call by the name of the Ocean, that being the name they applied to the mass of water which surrounds the earth.
+Philostratus uses the expression for the ancient kingdom of Nubia, what we call the Sudan.] covers the western wing of the entire earth under the sun, just as India does the eastern wing; and at Meroenote[The capital of Nubia.] it adjoins Egypt, and, after skirting a part of Libya Incognita, it ends at the sea which the poets call by the name of the Ocean, that being the name they applied to the mass of water which surrounds the earth.
 This country supplies Egypt with the river Nile, which takes its rise at the cataracts (Catadupi), and brings down from Ethiopia all Egypt,note[Philostratus tries to say that Egypt is an alluvial plain, created by sediments from Ethiopia.
 This geological observation can already be found in the Histories by Herodotus of Halicarnassus.] the soil of which in flood-time it inundates.

 Now in size this country is not worthy of comparison with India, not for that matter is any of the continents that are famous among men; and even if you put together all Egypt with Ethiopia, and we may regard the river as so combining the two, we should not compare the two together with India, so vast is the standard of comparison.